Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Experimental

-In order to examine the consequences of our proposed framework, we need to make choices about the distributions of membrane barriers.
-We select two common distributions.
+We numerically evaluate our expanded transition-state theory model for membrane permeability by drawing magnitudes for each of the individual enthalpic and entropic barriers from independent random distributions.
+To explore a range of resulting outcomes, we select two common distributions with some physical motivation.
 First, we assume a fixed mean and normally distributed barrier heights around this mean.
-Physically, this distribution would model membranes with uniform pore structure or homogeneous polymer density at the molecular level.
-Most molecular pathways would thus have similar environments and jump mechanisms, such that the barriers would be similar for all pathways.
+Physically, this distribution would model membranes with a consistent nanostructure on average, with some statistical variation at the molecular level.
+Most molecular pathways would thus have similar environments and jump mechanisms, such that the barriers would be similar, though with some variation.
 Second, we choose exponentially distributed barrier heights to represent membranes with a large amount of heterogeneity.
-All pores would have regions of unfavorable mechanisms with a few high barriers, as well as regions of low-barrier mechanisms more similar to free diffusion.
-Further details on the choice of these distributions and their parameters are given in the Materials and Methods section.
+All paths would have regions of unfavorable mechanisms with a few high barriers, as well as regions of low-barrier mechanisms more similar to free diffusion.
+Normal and exponential distributions occur in many natural phenomena, and thus represent two useful extremes of possible behavior.
+In virtually all cases, the actual distributions best describing membrane transport are unknown, and we may not have explored the parameter ranges that are most physically relevant.
+However, the analysis is generalized to be broadly applicable, so the main conclusions of the work are unaffected by the choice of distributions.